-That takes about two minutes to run on my machine.
-If you rerun it then the index file (here gbvrl.idx) is reloaded in under a second.
+However, once done, repeating this will reload the index file gbvrl.idx in a fraction of a second.

 You can use the index as a read only Python dictionary - without having to worry about which file the sequence comes from, e.g.